6 Common Estate Planning Issues

 Few family businesses survive into subsequent generations.
 Having a properly structured shareholders’ or partnership agreement is an important first step, but questions such as whether the successors you designate want to take over or how they will be compensated in a way that is fair to other family members must be addressed.

 For the past 35 years, the Fayette County estate lawyers at Bunch & Brock attorneys have guided many people through the estate planning process efficiently and effectively.
-To get started, or if you have any questions about this topic, call Bunch & Brock at 859-254-5522.
+If you’re looking for an estate planning attorney to get started or if you have any questions about this topic, call Bunch & Brock at 859-469-4821.
 You can also fill out this online form.